calvinmetcalf/jszip/README.markdown

 JSZip
 =====

-An AMD version of the library for creating, reading and editing .zip files with Javascript, with a lovely and simple API.
+An AMD version of the library by [STUK](https://github.com/Stuk/jszip) for creating, reading and editing .zip files with Javascript, with a lovely and simple API.

 build with